 - Chrissi Island

 Arrival: Heraklion Airport and immediate car rental.
 You can see the best of Heraklion even if you don’t stay in town.
-Prefer a smaller nearby village to stay.
-This way, you can reach the capital of Crete in a short time, but also access to a nice beach.
+Prefer a smaller nearby village to stay in.
+This way, you can reach the capital of Crete in a short time but also have access to a nice beach.
 I chose Stalida for these 3 reasons:

 - It’s only 30 km from the center of Heraklion.

-- It allow you to avoid the city beaches in Heraklion, which are not the best on the island.
+- It allows you to avoid the city beaches in Heraklion, which are not the best on the island.